emopavlov/tk-trivia/README.md

 The server will be available at `http://localhost:8000`.
 See the OpenAPI doc for further details.

+Swagger UI is available at `http://localhost:8000/docs` where you can view and try out the avaialble endpoints.

+In short, you can get random questions using the `/question` endpoint and submit your answers using the `/verify-answer` endpoint.

 ## Testing

 Run the test suite to verify functionality: